 Without healthy B12 levels it may seem as if you have a disease.

 The image above shows only the largest of the billion plus nerves in your body.
 For each of your nerves to be healthy, work properly, and not cause pain, you need healthy vitamin B12 levels.
 When your B12 levels slip, low vitamin B12 health issues begin to appear.

 One of the most devastating low vitamin B12 health issues, over time, is deteriorating myelin sheathing.
 Vitamin B12 protects the myelin sheathing so that nerve impulses don’t leak out and impair your muscle control, as well as cause pain.

 Low vitamin B12 can cause burning pain in peripheral nerves like those in your thighs, numbness due to impaired nerves in your feet and hands, blurry vision by way of less-than-healthy optic nerves, loss of balance, inability to find the right word because your cerebellum is starved for B12, and so forth.

 This clever, interactive map of nerves in the human body gives medical names to the main nerves.

-Keeping your B12 level high enough for your nerves to be healthy and happy is somewhat tricky.
-That’s because a “normal” vitamin B12 level is often defined in terms of what’s too low for red blood cells to divide properly.
+Knowing whether your B12 level is high enough for your nerves to be healthy and happy is somewhat tricky.
+That’s because a “normal” vitamin B12 level is often defined in terms of what’s too low for red blood cells to be able to divide properly.

 The thing is, red blood cells are happy right down to a B12 level of 200.
 Nerve cells, on the other hand, have problems like memory loss at levels of 500-550.